 In her role as Chief Operating Officer, Ms. Malhari was responsible for the significant growth of the multifamily portfolio during 2022, including a 17.0% same store blended net rental growth rate and a 20% same store net operating income growth.
 In addition, she successfully oversaw the lease-up of Haus 25, our 750-unit property located in Jersey City, NJ, which achieved stable occupancy in early February 2023, significantly ahead of schedule and initial underwriting.
 Furthermore, under Ms. Malhari's leadership, the Company solidified its position as a leader in the ESG space, earning a 5-star performance rating in the 2022 Global Real Estate Sustainability Benchmark (GRESB) and increasing the share of green certified properties to above 50%.

-The final determinations of the Compensation Committee and Mr. Nia with respect to individual performance are reflected in the actual payout amounts for 2022 under the [Annual Cash Incentive Performance Plan] as presented in the Summary Compensation Table and related footnotes within this Proxy Statement.
+The final determinations of the Compensation Committee and Mr. Nia with respect to individual performance are reflected in the actual payout amounts for 2022 See "Compensation Discussion and